CuteWaterBeary/OSCLeash/README.md

 # Credits

+- @Nullstalgia & @Spectrshiv are responsible for the rewrite of v3
 - @ALeonic is responsible for a majority of v2
 - @FrostbyteVR babied me through 90% of the process of making v1
 - @I5UCC I stared at the code of their ThumbParamsOSC tool for a long time.